-- Kislev Scripture Lesson #1: The Signet Ring of the Eternal One
+- Kislev Scripture Lesson #1: The Signet Ring of God

 - The Seed that comes out of the World